rbardaji/mooda/docs/examples/dyfamed-density.md

 * The sampling location (latitude, longitude)

 The formulas for calculating absolute salinity and density are complex.
 Luckily, in mooda we import the [swg library](https://github.com/TEOS-10/GSW-Python) (thank you guys!), with which these calculations are done and then we package the results in our WaterFrame by adding the data quality control column.

-In short, the following figure summarizes what we do in this example:

 Here's the code: